foundersandcoders/coursebook/src/learn/database/index.md

 challenge: https://github.com/foundersandcoders/database-challenge
 ---

 Most applications need to _persist_ data—that is keep it around for future use.
 This means it will be available even if your server process restarts.
-A database is a program designed specifically for efficiently and robustly storing information, and making it accessible to your app.
+A database is a program designed for efficiently and robustly storing information, and making it accessible to your app.

-SQLite is a relational database that is relatively simple to get started with.
+SQLite is a relational database that is quite simple to get started with.
 It runs in the same process as your server, unlike other popular databases like PostgreSQL or MySQL.
 These run as a separate server that needs to be managed separately from your app.
 As we will see SQLite stores data in a single file, which makes it convenient to work with for simple apps.

 ## Using SQLite